tensorflow/tensorflow/tensorflow/lite/micro/docs/rfc-16x8-quantization-port.md

 - TensorFlow Lite for Microcontrollers should be updated to indicate that 16x8 kernels are now available

 ### Tutorials and Examples
+- A benchmark will be added to [`tensorflow/lite/micro/benchmarks`](https://github.com/tensorflow/tensorflow/tree/975335bc83bf3cb80a71a04ed407725508709808/tensorflow/lite/micro/benchmarks) that demonstrates the use of the ops that provide a 16x8 kernel.
-- A Colab can be created that demonstrates quantizing a model in 16x8 mode and exporting it as a C header file for use with TensorFlow Lite for Microcontrollers
+- A Colab will be created that demonstrates quantizing a model in 16x8 mode and exporting it as a C header file for use with TensorFlow Lite for Microcontrollers

 ### Compatibility
 - This work will improve compatibility and feature parity between TensorFlow Lite and TensorFlow Lite for Microcontrollers